andres2901/StarCrew/README.md

 ## Project folder organization

 The project folder is created to allow all commands to run independently without creating file conflicts and to maintain the results organized.
-When you run the `StarClust Initialize` command, the directory structure will look like this:
+When you run the `StarCREW Initialize` command, the directory structure will look like this:

 ```
 WorkingDirectory/